 The type of diffusion that is most critical to rss-RF is the rotation driven spectral diffusion.
 This process occurs when individual nuclear spins undergo continuous exchange of energy, resulting in a transfer of polarization between spins of close proximity and neighboring frequency.
 The mechanism has a $\cos^2\theta$ dependence governing the fundamental rate of the flip-flop process.
-Spectral diffusion increases during rotation due to the changes in spin $\theta$ orientation.
-Changes occur to the line after selective excitation when nuclear spin polarization transfers across the NMR spectrum effectively refilling the depleted area to return to Boltzmann equilibrium across $\theta$ .
-The diffusion rate can be expressed as [25],
+Spectral diffusion increases during rotation due to the changes in spin θ orientation.
+Changes occur to the line after selective excitation when nuclear spin polarization transfers across the NMR spectrum effectively refilling the depleted area to return to Boltzmann equilibrium across θ .
+The diffusion rate can be expressed as [25], where w is the coupling constant and r is the internuclear distance between spins.
+We note that Eq.
+8 is an approximation for the target rotation orientation used here of 90° with respect to the holding field.
+This expression is valid for slow magic angle spinning (MAS) with the axis of rotation being 54.7356° from the holding field and for frequencies much lower than the local field frequencies but higher than the spin-diffusion rate.

-$$\omega_1 \sigma_d(\theta) \propto b^2 I(\theta),\tag{8}$$
+$$\omega_1 \sigma_d(\theta) \propto b^2 I(\theta),$$ (8)